Special Needs Require Special Thought

 - If you or your spouse has a disability.
 Our special needs law attorneys can assist you in the complexities that arise when planning for your long-term care as well as help you qualify for public benefits.

-- If you plan to leave an inheritance to a beneficiary who has a disability or is receiving public benefits.
+- If you plan to leave an inheritance to a beneficiary that has a disability or is receiving public benefits.

 Speak With A Lawyer Today